monovich/bart2-docker/README.md

 # bart2-docker
-Run BARTv2.0 in a Docker Container
+Run BARTv2.0 (Binding Analysis for Regulation of Transcription) in a Docker Container

 Credit:
 https://github.com/zanglab/bart2